codetalkio/codethoughts.io/content/posts/2024-10-01-improved-turso-ergonomics-in-rust/index.md

 serde_json = "1.0.127"
 ```

-Note that when using this proc-macro in your project, you’ll basically need all the dependencies that are listed in `[dev-dependencies]`, since the generated code will rely on these.
+Note that when using this proc-macro in your project, you'll basically need all the dependencies that are listed in `[dev-dependencies]`, since the generated code will rely on these.

-We’ll then tackle the functionality in two steps:
+We'll then tackle the functionality in two steps:

 1. Handle parsing SQL from strings and files
 2. Stitch things together in a proc-macro that will generate our code